varkap-var/chat-gpt-mize/README.md

 Optimize: The "removeWhitespaces" command removes comments, newlines, extra whitespaces and spaces between characters from the selected text, thereby increasing the amoutn of text you can share with ChatGPT in effect.

-All Of The Above: Does what it says on the tin 😀
+Max Optimization: Does what it says on the tin 😀

 ## Screenshots